pipelinelabo/datalaiq-wiki/configuration/certificates.md

 sudo -u gravwell ../bin/gencert -h HOSTNAME
 ```

-Make sure to replace HOSTNAME with either the hostname or the IP address of your Gravwell system.
+Make sure to replace HOSTNAME with either the hostname or the IP address of your DatalaiQ system.
 You can specify multiple hostnames or IPs by separating them with commas, e.g. `gencert -h gravwell.floren.lan,10.0.0.1,192.168.0.3`

 Now, open gravwell.conf and uncomment the `Certificate-File` and `Key-File` directives.
 The defaults should point correctly to the two files we just created.